mpnally/Terrifically-Simple-JSON/README.md

 ```
 [<a href="#footnote4" id="ref4"><sup>4</sup></a>] If this example
 seems unintuitive, consider that
 when you write `178` in JSON, you are writing a reference to an entity.
-The number 178 has been around a lot longer
+The number 178 is an entity that has been around a lot longer
 than JSON—the notation you are using to write this reference was
 [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
 Other notations for writing references to the same entity
 exist—it can be written as `CLXXVIII` in [Roman numerals](https://en.wikipedia.org/wiki/Roman_numerals).